Coherence and Concentration in Tightly-Connected Networks: Problem Setup

-Such asymptotic analyses serve two main purposes.
+Such asymptotic analyses under high connectivity serve two main purposes.
 Firstly, using the coherent dynamics $\bar{g}(s)$, one can infer the point-wise convergence of $T(s)$ as $\lambda_2(L)$ increases.
 In particular, we show that \begin{enumerate} \item For a point that is neither a pole nor a zero of $\bar{g}(s)$, $T(s)$ converges to $\frac{1}{n}\bar{g}(s)\one\one^T$; \item Poles of $\bar{g}(s)$ are asymptotically poles of $T(s)$; \item Zeros of $\bar{g}(s)$ are asymptotically zeros of $T(s)$. \end{enumerate} Secondly, uniform convergence of $T(s)$ explains the coherent behavior/response of a tightly-connected network subject to disturbances.
 To see the connection, recall the Inverse Laplace Transform~\cite[Theorem 3.20]{Dullerud2013} computes the system time-domain response by integration on the line $\{\sigma+j\omega: \omega\in[-\infty,+\infty]\}$ in frequency domain with a suitable $\sigma$.
-Then uniform convergence of $T(s)$ on this line would show that time-domain response of the network convergences to one of the coherent dynamics $\frac{1}{n}\bar{g}(s)\one\one^T$ as network connectivity increases.
+Then uniform convergence of $T(s)$ on this line would show that time-domain response of the network converges to one of the coherent dynamics $\frac{1}{n}\bar{g}(s)\one\one^T$ as network connectivity increases.
 However, we will see that such convergence does not hold for most networks through our analysis and subsequent examples, which suggests that \emph{the coherence we analyze here is a frequency-dependent phenomenon}.
-On that note, one generally resort to weaker convergence results on a line segment $\{\sigma+j\omega: \omega\in[-\omega_c,+\omega_c]\}$ for some $\omega_c>0$, which, once established, justifies the coherent behavior of tightly-connected networks subject to low-frequency disturbances.
-Since the set above is a compact subset of $\compl$, we are mostly discussing the uniform convergence results over compact sets.
+On that note, one generally resort to weaker convergence results on a line segment $\{\sigma+j\omega: \omega\in[-\omega_c,+\omega_c]\}$ for some $\omega_c>0$, which, once established, justifies the coherent behavior of tightly-connected networks subject to low-frequency disturbances (see Section \ref{ssec:to_time}).
+Since the set above is a compact subset of $\compl$, we are mostly discussing the uniform convergence results over compact sets. {\ifthenelse{\boolean{color}}{}{}Moreover, we also show the convergence in the other regime: $T(s)$ is coherent around the pole of $f(s)$.
+This suggests that the network responses coherently, when subject to input signals that has its frequency component concentrate around pole of $f(s)$, and we show such an example in power networks in Section \ref{sec:exmples}.}

 One additional feature of our analysis is that it can be further applied in settings where the composition of the network is unknown and only distributional information is present.
 More precisely, we will extend such convergence results by considering a tightly-connected network where node dynamics are given by random transfer functions.
 As the network size grows, the coherent dynamics $\bar{g}(s)$ converges in probability to a deterministic transfer function.
 We term such a phenomenon, where a family of uncertain large-scale tightly-connected systems concentrates to a common deterministic system, \emph{dynamics concentration}.